fearlessgeekmedia/GeekyMenu/README.md

 # GeekyMenu

 A fast, fuzzy-search application launcher for Linux with a terminal-based UI.
 Quickly find and launch applications from your system's `.desktop` files.
+Perfect for window managers that need a lightweight application launcher.

 ## Features